 Borrow from savings and it isn’t lost interest you worry about.
 It’s about competing needs for that money, says OnTrack Financial’s Collins.
 Don’t leave yourself without emergency funds just to consolidate debt.

-To create a debt-management plan, stick with nonprofit agencies affiliated with the NFCC or the Financial Counseling Association of America.
-And, make sure your debt counselor is Council on Accreditation-certified, Collins says.
+To create a debt management plan, stick with nonprofit agencies affiliated with the NFCC or the Financial Counseling Association of America, and make sure your debt counselor is Council on Accreditation-certified, Collins says.

 While you’re on a debt management plan, you won’t be able to reach for credit cards in a pinch because you’ll have to close all of your accounts.
 This will lower your credit score.
 However, if you keep up with your payments and don’t get deeper into debt, a debt management plan could help improve your credit score long-term.